Humairaa127/Rover45/README.md

 ** Source: https://code.google.com/archive/p/marsrovertechchallenge/

 <h2>Assumptions</h2>
-- NASA knows that coordinates must be input with a space between each
+- NASA knows that coordinates must be input with a space between each\n
-- Cardinal headings will be input in uppercase
+- Cardinal headings will be input in uppercase\n
-- Rovers move one at a time, sequentially
+- Rovers move one at a time, sequentially\n
-- All instructions will be sent in one input string
+- All instructions will be sent in one input string\n

 <h2>Program Use</h2>
-Run venv/MarsRover.py.
+Run venv/MarsRover.py. \n

-Three inputs are required:
+Three inputs are required:\n
-First input prompt requires top right coordinates of terrain grid.
-Thereafter, two inputs for each rover:
+  First input prompt requires top right coordinates of terrain grid.\n Thereafter, two inputs for each rover:\n
-Input a) Intial location of rover in the form X Y H (e.g 3 4 N) Input b) A list of instructions from the commands L, R, M (e.g. LMMRMLMM)
+Input a) Intial location of rover in the form X Y H (e.g 3 4 N)\n Input b) A list of instructions from the commands L, R, M (e.g. LMMRMLMM)